 Pritha Sharadi (Translated by Sadia Rahman):

 My parents had never hit me.
 Still, I always have been under tremendous mental pressure from my very childhood.
 They used to taunt me for every little mistake I made.
-Whenever my result was unsatisfactory, or whenever I was late returning home or if I talked longer on the phone; they used to taunt me and compare me with all other people out there.
+Whenever my result was unsatisfactory, or whenever I was late returning home, or if I talked longer on the phone; they used to taunt me and compare me with all other people out there.
 “See that girl, she is a beautiful dancer; that boy is a very good singer, that girl in the neighborhood is a very good student.
 How are you like this living in the same place?”

 I don’t know when was the exact time I lost my self-confidence hearing these remarks all the time.
 I have become socially awkward and unsocial.
 The only thing I face is shame on me.
-Sometimes I feel that it would have been much better if my parents have hit me and show the right way of life instead of nagging and pinching all the time.
+Sometimes I feel that it would have been much better if my parents have hit me and show the right way of life instead of nagging and pinching me all the time.
 I would have learned to get away with the ups and downs path of life.
 My story could be a different one then.
-Sometimes I look into the life of that introvert girl who always lags behind and realizes she is already been defeated by life.
+Sometimes I look into the life of that introverted girl who always lags behind and realizes she is already been defeated by life.
 She’s sitting there like a defeated tigress and life is laughing at her.
 The girl is mentally shattered.

 “The teacher in my college is really a great scholar.
-He never said to me anything but the way he looked at me was really terrifying.
+He never said anything to me but the way he looked at me was really terrifying.
 I hated that look.
 He almost raped me with his eyes.
 I used to cry alone in my room.
 I could never say anything to anyone.
 He looked normally towards others just when it was about me it used to get nasty.
 I could not sleep at night.
 Still, I feel uneasy getting intimate with my husband.
 That teacher’s face tortures me inside.
 I can feel the molestation.
 I try my best to get out of that but I cannot.
 It’s like a nightmare.”
-She becomes inferior tries to find out happiness in husbands arms but the experience leaves her trembled.
+She becomes inferior tries to find out happiness in her husband’s arms but the experience leaves her trembled.

 I realized the girl is dying inside or already dead.
-She thinks herself raped.
+She thinks of herself as raped.
 No one could tell what was going on with her by watching her face to face.
 I felt her pain.
 I don’t know how many times she expressed herself in front of another person.

 “It was a really long-term relationship.
-Suddenly I got to know that he’s been double timing.
+Suddenly I got to know that he’s been double-timing.
 I didn’t even get angry, did not force him, I basically did nothing; I just died inside.
 He murdered me internally.
 It was better if he stabbed me in my heart with a knife.
 All the moments became lies.
 He said, “Things like this can happen.
 You are still alive anyway.”
 I also think so.
 Things like this happen and we just get used to everything.
 Everything is just in the right places and I am too carrying on with my life.
 So what if I forget the feel of feeling things.”

 I looked at the girl who was charming once and saw dead flesh there.
 She’s crying all the time and no one’s there beside her.
 I just couldn’t help admiring her spirit.